-The present members of the Compensation Committee are Robert N. Hiatt (Chairman), Pearson C. Cummin, III, and Jean-Michel Valette.
-The Compensation Committee met on three (3) occasions in 2004.
-The report of the Compensation Committee is included in this Proxy Statement on page 9.
+The present members of the Compensation Committee are Robert N. Hiatt (Chairman), David A. Burwick, and Jean-Michel Valette.
+The Compensation Committee held five (5) meetings in 2005.
+The report of the Compensation Committee is included in this Proxy Statement on page 8.

-Nominating/ Governance Committee
+Nominating/Governance Committee

-The Nominating/ Governance Committee assists the Board by identifying individuals qualified to become Board members, recommending nominees for election as Class A Directors to the full Board of Directors, recommending to the Board nominees for each Board committee, developing and recommending to the Board a set of corporate governance principles applicable to the Company and overseeing an annual evaluation of the Board and management.
-The Nominating/ Governance Committee periodically assesses the size and composition of the Board; reviews the adequacy of the Company's corporate governance guidelines and recommends any necessary changes to the full Board for approval; conducts a preliminary review of director independence and financial literacy and expertise of Audit Committee members; annually evaluates the performance of the Chairman and the CEO; and makes periodic reports to the Board on succession planning and management development.
-The Chairman of the Nominating/ Governance Committee receives communications directed to non-management directors.
+The Nominating/Governance Committee assists the Board by identifying individuals qualified to become Board members, recommending nominees for election as Class A Directors to the full Board of Directors, recommending to the Board nominees for each Board committee, developing and recommending to the Board a set of corporate governance principles applicable to the Company and overseeing an annual evaluation of the Board and management.
+The Nominating/Governance Committee periodically assesses the size and composition of the Board; reviews the adequacy of the Company's corporate governance guidelines and recommends any necessary changes to the full Board for approval; conducts a preliminary review of director independence and financial literacy and expertise of Audit Committee members; annually evaluates the performance of the Chairman and the CEO; and makes periodic reports to the Board on succession planning and management development.
+The Chairman of the Nominating/Governance Committee receives communications directed to non-management directors.

-The present members of the Nominating/ Corporate Governance Committee are Jean-Michel Valette (Chairman), Pearson C. Cummin, III, and Robert N. Hiatt.
-The Nominating/ Corporate Governance Committee met four (4) times in 2004.
+The present members of the Nominating/Governance Committee are Jean-Michel Valette (Chairman), David A. Burwick and Pearson C. Cummin, III.
+The Nominating/Governance Committee met four (4) times in 2005.